last updated: 5/4/2023

 Karen Shen

-Karen is a fourth-year doctoral student in the Cognition and Neuroscience program at Temple University.
+Karen is a fifth-year doctoral student in the Cognition and Neuroscience program at Temple University.
 She is interested in interactions between decision-making and episodic memory.
 She is co-mentored by Dr. David V. Smith and Dr. Deepu Murty.
 She received her Master’s degree in Cognitive Science from Columbia University and her Bachelor’s degree in Psychology and Finance from University of Wisconsin-Madison.
 Outside of the lab, she enjoys playing with her cat and traveling with her friends.

 karen.shen [at] temple.edu